andreadev-it/neorg-better-captures/README.md

   workspace = "zettelkasten"
 }
 ```

+# Known issues
+## Neovim hangs on text capture when the same file is opened
+This situation would require that you have a capture of type "file"
+and you execute it while having the file in the "target" field already
+opened and in the same buffer.
+In such a situation, you could see neovim
+just hanging completely.

+To solve this issue, simply update neovim.
+It looks like it was an
+issue up to version 0.9.4.
+See [this issue](https://github.com/nvim-neorg/neorg/issues/1258)
+for more info.

 # Next steps
 - [ ] Avoid always having to use Luasnip
 - [ ] Enable the `text` type captures for whole files